WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!

-- This is Sagar, and this community is amazing!
+- This is Sagar, and this community is amazing 101!